apcountryman/picolibrary/docs/i2c.md

 ```

 ## Device
+The `::picolibrary::I2C::Device_Address_Numeric` class is used to restrict
+`::picolibrary::I2C::Address_Numeric` to the range of I<sup>2</sup>C device addresses used
+by a specific type of I<sup>2</sup>C device.
+To get the minimum valid address, use the
+`::picolibrary::I2C::Device_Address_Numeric::min()` static member function.
+To get the maximum valid address, use the
+`::picolibrary::I2C::Device_Address_Numeric::max()` static member function.

+The `::picolibrary::I2C::Device_Address_Transmitted` class is used to restrict
+`::picolibrary::I2C::Address_Transmitted` to the range of I<sup>2</sup>C device addresses
+used by a specific type of I<sup>2</sup>C device.
+To get the minimum valid address, use the
+`::picolibrary::I2C::Device_Address_Transmitted::min()` static member function.
+To get the maximum valid address, use the
+`::picolibrary::I2C::Device_Address_Transmitted::max()` static member function.

 The `::picolibrary::I2C::Device` template class implements low level functionality for
 interacting with an I<sup>2</sup>C device.
 If an I<sup>2</sup>C bus does not have any multiplexers, use the